volatilityfoundation/volatility3/doc/source/simple-plugin.rst

                                format_hints.Hex(entry.DllBase), format_hints.Hex(entry.SizeOfImage),
                                BaseDllName, FullDllName))

-This iterates through the list of processes and for each one calls the `load_order_modules` method on it.
+This iterates through the list of processes and for each one calls the :py:meth:`~volatility.framework.symbols.windows.extensions.EPROCESS.load_order_modules` method on it.
 This provides a list of the loaded modules within the process.

-The plugin then defaults the BaseDllName and FullDllName variables to an :py:class:`~volatility.framework.renderers.UnreadableValue`, which is a way of indicating to the user interface that the value couldn't be read for some reason (but that it isn't fatal).
+The plugin then defaults the ``BaseDllName`` and ``FullDllName`` variables to an :py:class:`~volatility.framework.renderers.UnreadableValue`, which is a way of indicating to the user interface that the value couldn't be read for some reason (but that it isn't fatal).
 There are currently four different reasons a value may be unreadable:

-* Unreadble: values which are empty because the data cannot be read
+* **Unreadble**: values which are empty because the data cannot be read
-* Unparsable: values which are empty because the data cannot be interpreted correctly
+* **Unparsable**: values which are empty because the data cannot be interpreted correctly
-* NotApplicable: values which are empty because they don't make sense for this particular entry
+* **NotApplicable**: values which are empty because they don't make sense for this particular entry
-* NotAvailable: values which cannot be provided now (but might in a future run, via new symbols or an updated plugin)
+* **NotAvailable**: values which cannot be provided now (but might in a future run, via new symbols or an updated plugin)

-This is a safety provision to ensure that the data returned by the volatility library is accurate and describes why information may not be provided.
+This is a safety provision to ensure that the data returned by the Volatility library is accurate and describes why information may not be provided.

-The plugin then takes the process's BaseDllName value, and calls :py:func:`get_string()` on it.
-All structure attributes as defined by the symbols, are directly accessible and use the case-style of the symbol library it came from (in Windows, attributes are CamelCase), such as `entry.BaseDllName` in this instance.
-Any attribtues not defined by the symbol but added by volatility extensions cannot be properties (in case they overlap with the attributes defined in the symbol libraries) and are therefore always methods and prepended with `get_`, in this example :py:func:`BaseDllName.get_string()`.
+The plugin then takes the process's ``BaseDllName`` value, and calls :py:meth:`~volatility.framework.symbols.windows.extensions.UNICODE_STRING.get_string` on it.
+All structure attributes, as defined by the symbols, are directly accessible and use the case-style of the symbol library it came from (in Windows, attributes are CamelCase), such as ``entry.BaseDllName`` in this instance.
+Any attribtues not defined by the symbol but added by Volatility extensions cannot be properties (in case they overlap with the attributes defined in the symbol libraries) and are therefore always methods and prepended with ``get_``, in this example ``BaseDllName.get_string()``.

-Finally, `FullDllName` is populated.
+Finally, ``FullDllName`` is populated.
 These operations read from memory, and as such, the memory image may be unable to read the data at a particular offset.
 This will cause an exception to be thrown.
-In volatility 3, exceptions are thrown as a means of communicating when something exceptional happens.
+In Volatility 3, exceptions are thrown as a means of communicating when something exceptional happens.
 It is the responsibility of the plugin developer to appropriately catch and handle any non-fatal exceptions and otherwise allow the exception to be thrown by the user interface.

 In this instance, the :py:class:`~volatility.framework.exceptions.InvalidAddressException` class is caught, which is thrown by any layer which cannot access an offset requested of it.
-Since we have already populated both values with `UnreadableValue` we do not need to write code for the exception handler.
+Since we have already populated both values with ``UnreadableValue`` we do not need to write code for the exception handler.

 Finally, we yield the record in the format required by the :py:class:`~volatility.framework.interfaces.renderers.TreeGrid`, a tuple, listing the indentation level (for trees) and then the list of values for each column.
-This plugin demonstrates casting a value `ImageFileName` to ensure it's returned as a `string` with a specific maximum length, rather than its original type (potentially an array of characters, etc).
+This plugin demonstrates casting a value ``ImageFileName`` to ensure it's returned as a string with a specific maximum length, rather than its original type (potentially an array of characters, etc).
-This is carried out using the `cast` method which takes a type (either a native type, such as `string` or `pointer`, or a structure type defined in a :py:class:`SymbolTable <volatility.framework.interfaces.symbols.SymbolTableInterface>` such as `<table>!_UNICODE`) and the parameters to that type.
+This is carried out using the :py:meth:`~volatility.framework.interfaces.objects.ObjectInterface.cast` method which takes a type (either a native type, such as string or pointer, or a structure type defined in a :py:class:`SymbolTable <volatility.framework.interfaces.symbols.SymbolTableInterface>` such as ``<table>!_UNICODE``) and the parameters to that type.

-Since the cast value must populate a string typed column, it had to be a python string (such as being cast to the native type `string`) and could not have been a special Structure such as `_UNICODE`.
+Since the cast value must populate a string typed column, it had to be a Python string (such as being cast to the native type string) and could not have been a special Structure such as ``_UNICODE``.
 For the format hint columns, the format hint type must be used to ensure the error checking does not fail.